Purpose

 - Hosting the event(s) in an undergraduate House;

-- Travel (airfare, ground transportation, lodging, meals)
+- Travel (airfare, ground transportation, lodging, meals);

-- Honoraria (max. $3,000 per in-person speaker and $1,000 for remote speaker)
+- Honoraria (max. $3,000 per in-person speaker and $1,000 for remote speaker);

-- Translation services
+- Translation services;

-- Transcription/captioning services (for video-posting)
+- Transcription/captioning services;

-- Meals with invited speaker and undergraduates
+- Meals with invited speaker and undergraduates.

-Expenses must be consistent with Harvard’s travel and reimbursement policies, including class of travel restrictions, and meal/hotel caps.
 Additional categories of expense may be funded if strong justification is provided.